 You’ll want to create a member personalization strategy that looks at KPIs, identifies your strengths and weaknesses, and surveys your members about what they want most (and don’t want).
 This personalization strategy also needs to be realistic in its goals.
 Getting employees to buy into personalization by tracking and using personal information in all interactions with members is also essential.

 For each individual member, creating a personalized customer journey map can be a helpful tool for building loyalty.
 Find out exactly what your members want, either in online forms or one-on-one interactions with your team.
 Ask questions, find out about personal goals, and engage members with interactive activities and financial planning seminars.
 Then, create a unified member experience by tracking the responses to these questions and making them available to all your employees across departments.

 Personalization helps members feel unique and special.
 It allows them to feel like they’re more in control of their financial choices and helps prevent information overload.

 Our research finds that collecting customer data and making it available to all staff is essential for businesses that want to better engage customers and give them more control over their choices.
 Personalized interactions with staff will give your members more incentive to purchase additional products, whether it’s checking accounts, mortgages, auto loans, or insurance.

 Putting it all together

 You can improve credit union member experience best by creating a data-driven strategy that leverages employee engagement, adopts technology innovations for members and staff, and increases personalization of products and services.
 By building on member knowledge and one-on-one interaction, credit unions can build a better omnichannel experience that increases member loyalty.

-For more on how JRNI can guide your credit union, check out JRNI’s full suite of tools for credit unions, which can help you accelerate digital transformation, control branch traffic, understand your data, and thrive during the COVID-19 pandemic.
+For more on how JRNI can guide your credit union, check out JRNI’s full suite of tools for credit unions, which can help you accelerate digital transformation, control branch traffic, and better understand your data.

 March 18, 2021